-2012 has a lot of celebrations and not all of them are in London.
-Disneyland Paris is celebrating its 20th anniversary and travel writer Laura Porter visited for the first time with her young daughter.
-She shares some some tips to help you make the most of your time at Disneyland Paris.
+Travel writer Laura Porter visited Disneyland Paris for the first time with her young daughter recently.
+She shares some some tips to help you make the most of your time at this magical Kingdowm.

 Park 1: Disneyland Park